 Reformer Pilates is a great way to improve your physical health.
 However, it can also help to improve and regulate mental health.
-Relieving stress and anxiety is one of the benefits of practicing Reformer Pilates.
+Relieving stress and anxiety is one of the benefits of practising Reformer Pilates.
 Learn more about how Reformer Pilates can help you relieve and manage anxiety.

 1. Slow Life Down to Stress Less

 The experts at The Pilates Klinik in London note that Pilates can serve as an anxiety calming tool by providing an almost exact opposite experience to participants’ everyday lives.
 Relaxed and steady, work on a Pilates reformer is neither fast-paced nor frenetic – even if the rest of the exerciser’s day most certainly was.
 Technology, The Pilates Klinik notes, now makes it possible for employers to expect that staff members will be on call at all hours – and on every day of the year, which has a sizeable impact on stress.
 A Pilates class is not only even-keeled and deliberate, but it also requires a disconnection from technology for the duration of the class, allowing deeper focus on the self, and the moment, that is likely possible at any other time during participants’ day.